Art Tickles: Of Doing and Being

 For comparison, the text in Zero Mission accounts for a grand total of 87 words across the entire game, as compared to Fusion’s 4,730 words throughout.
 This sort of disparity between how a story is told as compared to how much is said, and what manner of characterization can come from such designs and behaviors, is what Left Unsaid was talking about.
 By and large, any dialogue communicated by Samus reinforces character traits her posture and behavioral response to in-game events have already elucidated.

 Actions speak louder than words, or so the adage goes.
 So too with games.
 Characterization, story, and dialogue are all interconnected, each serving to fulfill an aspect of a story.
 Characterization and story come as much from what is done rather than what is said.

 Taylor Hidalgo is a writer by hobby, grasping at the edges of professional work.
 He’s a fan of the sound of language, the sounds of games and the sound of deadlines looming nearby.
-He sometimes says things on Twitter and Tumblr.
+He sometimes says things on Twitter and his blog.